jakeloggins/Clod-scripts/README.md

 * Device sends persistence its IP: ` /persistence/control/[name]/ip "192.168.1.99" `

-* Persistence checks to see if it matches.
+* Persistence checks to see if it matches and updates all_devices if necessary.

   * Return ` /persistence/confirm/[name]/ip "no change" ` if IP matched.